LateralIntelligence/noise-your-prompt/README.md

-# Flow Language Models for Combinatorial Reasoning
+# Noise Your Prompt: Noising Conditioning Tokens in Continuous Diffusion Language Models

 Reference implementation for **Noise Your Prompt: Noising Conditioning Tokens in Continuous Diffusion Language Models**